FAQ

 What is Redox?

-Redox is a microkernel-based operating system, a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.
+Redox is a microkernel-based, complete, fully-functioning and general-purpose operating system created in 2015, with a focus on safety, freedom, reliability, correctness, and pragmatism.
+Wherever possible, the system components are written in Rust and run in user-space.

 Current status

-Redox is a alpha/beta quality software, because we implement new features while fix the bugs.
+Redox is alpha/beta quality software, because we implement new features while fixing the bugs.

-Thus it’s not ready for daily usage yet, feel free to test the system until its maturity and don’t store your sensitive data without a proper backup.
+Because of this, it’s not ready for daily usage yet.
+Feel free to test the system until its maturity and don’t store your sensitive data without a proper backup.

 What does Redox mean?